ajdezigns/hassos/Documentation/configuration.md

 ## Automatic

-You can use an USB drive with HassOS to configure network options, SSH access to the host and to install updates.
+You can use a USB drive with HassOS to configure network options, SSH access to the host and to install updates.
 Format a USB stick with FAT32/EXT4/NTFS and name it `CONFIG`.
 Alternative you can create a `CONFIG` folder inside boot partition.
 Use the following directory structure within the USB drive:

 ```text